2022/2023 Volunteer Board Members

 - Checks PO Box#1504 at Philomath post office frequently and notifies Chair, Treasurer or Grant Committee Lead of incoming mail.

-- Specifically checks box on September 10 for Letters of Intent and October 31 for Grant Applications.
+- Specifically checks box on October 31 for Grant Applications.

 - Closely monitors the box August-December for Grant Agreements and Final Reports.
 Arranges payment of annual fee to renew PO Box with Treasurer.